PsyTeachR/book-template/docs/02-style-guide.md

 In general, use UK spelling and terminology.
 Use the `colour` version of functions in `ggplot2`.

-There is a lot of cultural variation in what we call punctuation.
+There is a lot of cultural variation in what we call punctuation and symbols.
 For psyTeachR books, use the conventions in Appendix \@ref(symbols).

 Use the following conventions for proper nouns: